On low rank-width colorings: Introduction and main results

-From an algorithmic point of view, trees, or more generally, graphs of bounded tree-width are very well behaved graphs.
+Despite the graph theoretic interest in such colorings, we also find nice algorithmic applications.
+Consider e.g.\ the subgraph isomorphism problem.
+Here, we are given two graphs~$G$ and~$H$ as input, and we are asked to determine whether~$G$ contains a subgraph isomorphic to $H$.
+In many natural settings the pattern graph $H$ we are looking for is small and in such case a low-tree-width coloring as described above is very useful.
+Assume $H$ has $p$ vertices and assume we can efficiently compute a $p$-tree-width coloring of $G$ with $N$ colors.
+We will find a copy of~$H$ in $G$, if it exists, in at most $p$ color classes.
+We can hence iterate through all combinations of at most $p$ colors and, by the properties of the coloring, look for $H$ in a subgraph of $G$ of tree-width at most $p-1$.
+From an algorithmic point of view, graphs of bounded tree-width are very well behaved graphs.
 Many NP-complete problems, in fact, all problems that can be formulated in monadic second order logic, are solvable in linear time on graphs of bounded tree-width~\cite{courcelle1990graph,courcelle1990monadic}.
-In particular, the subgraph isomorphism problem for every fixed pattern graph~$H$ is solvable in polynomial time on any graph of bounded tree-width.
+In particular, the subgraph isomorphism problem for every fixed pattern graph~$H$ is solvable in linear time on any graph of bounded tree-width, in our case, in time $f(p)\cdot n$ for some computable function $f$.
+Hence, if we have already computed a $p$-tree-width coloring of $G$ with $N$ colors, we need only an additional running time of $\Oof(N^p\cdot f(p)\cdot n)$ to solve the subgraph isomorphism problem.

-Taking graphs of small tree-width as our simple building blocks, we can define a \emph{$p$-tree-width coloring} of a graph $G$ as a vertex coloring of $G$ such that the union of any $i\leq p$ color classes induces a subgraph of tree-width at most $i-1$.
-Using the structure theorem of Robertson and Seymour~\cite{robertson2003graph} for graphs excluding a fixed graph as a minor, DeVos et al.~\cite{devos2004excluding} proved that for every graph~$H$ and every integer $p\geq 1$, there is an integer $N=N(H,p)$, such that every $H$-minor-free graph admits a $p$-tree-width coloring with $N$ colors.

 \emph{Tree-depth} is another important and useful graph invariant.
-It was introduced under this name in~\cite{nevsetvril2006tree}, but equivalent notions were known before, including the notion of \emph{rank}~\cite{nevsetvril2003order}, \emph{vertex ranking number} and minimum height of an \emph{elimination tree}~\cite{bodlaender1998rankings,deogun1994vertex,schaffer1989optimal}, etc. In~\cite{nevsetvril2006tree}, Ne\v{s}et\v{r}il and Ossona de Mendez introduced the notion of $p$-tree-depth colorings as vertex colorings of a graph such that the union of any $i\leq p$ color classes induces a subgraph of tree-depth at most $i$.
+It was introduced under this name in~\cite{nevsetvril2006tree}, but equivalent notions were known before, including the notion of \emph{rank}~\cite{nevsetvril2003order}, \emph{vertex ranking number} and minimum height of an \emph{elimination tree}~\cite{bodlaender1998rankings,deogun1994vertex,schaffer1989optimal}, etc. In~\cite{nevsetvril2006tree}, Ne\v{s}et\v{r}il and Ossona de Mendez introduced the notion of \emph{$p$-tree-depth colorings} as vertex colorings of a graph such that the union of any $i\leq p$ color classes induces a subgraph of tree-depth at most $i$.
 Note that the tree-depth of a graph is always larger (at least by $1$) than its tree-width, hence a low tree-depth coloring is a stronger requirement than a low tree-width coloring.
-Also based on the structure theorem, Ne\v{s}et\v{r}il and Ossona de Mendez~\cite{nevsetvril2006tree} proved that proper minor closed classes admit even low tree-depth colorings.
+Also based on the structure theorem, Ne\v{s}et\v{r}il and Ossona de Mendez~\cite{nevsetvril2006tree} proved that proper minor-closed classes admit even low tree-depth colorings.